ibm-cloud-docs/virtual-servers/vsi_about_suspend.md

 {: row-headers}
 {: class="comparison-table"}
 {: caption="Table 1.
 Resource billing details" caption-side="top"}
 {: summary="This table has row and column headers.
 The row headers identify the resource.
 The column headers identify whether billing stops or persists when your instance is powered off.
 To understand whether billing stops or persists for a resource, go to the row in the table, and find the billing information that you are interested in."}

-When you provision a virtual server instance that supports the suspend billing feature, the usage times are calculated per second, for both the in use time and suspended time of your virtual server instance.
+When you provision a virtual server instance that supports suspend billing, the usage times are calculated per second.
+Usage includes both the in use time and suspended time of your virtual server instance.
 Even if you never initiate the suspend billing feature by powering off your instance, the billing is calculated per second of the instance's lifecycle.

 ### Minimum usage charge
 {: #minimum-usage-charge}

 Virtual server instances that support suspend billing have a minimum usage charge.
-This minimum usage charge is applied when a virtual server instance is powered off during its billing cycle whether the server was used or not.
+This minimum usage charge is applied when a virtual server instance is powered off during its billing cycle whether the server was used.

 - If usage is fewer than 25% of the allotted hours, you are charged the minimum 25% of the allotted hours - no matter how few hours that the server used.
 - If usage is greater than 25% of the allotted hours, you are billed for all of the hours that the server used.

 ### Billing invoice